Music Man (album): Recording and composition

 Jennings' other songwriting contribution, "It's Alright," is a simultaneous tribute to Oklahoma rocker J.J.
 Cale (Music Man opens with a cover of Cale's song "Clyde") and George Jones ("If we could all sing like we wanted to, we'd all sound like George Jones").
 Waylon also mentions his wife Jessi Colter on "It's Alright" and recorded her song "Storms Never Last" for the LP, which they would reprise on their duet album Leather and Lace.
 In the liner notes to The Essential Waylon Jennings, Wade Jessen quotes the singer: "Jessi had this song and she threw it away.
 Like Lash Larue I brought it back.
 She said, 'I have a silly song for you.'
 There was not a rhyming line it, every line in the song standing on its own.
 At first the chorus went, 'Storms never last/Do they, Waylon?'
 She wrote it for me."
 The singles "Clyde" and "Storms Never Last" reached #7 and #17 respectively.

 Jennings relied on covers heavily for Music Man, which may have been an indication of his dampened creativity due to years of touring, recording, and drug abuse.
 In addition to Cale, he also covers songs by Kenny Rogers, whose 1979 album Kenny had kept Waylon's previous album out of the #1 spot, and Jimmy Buffett.
 One of Jennings most unexpected recordings is his surprisingly credible version of Steely Dan's 1972 song "Do It Again", although for some purists his propensity for remaking songs well outside the realms of country music was in danger of becoming schtick.
 Jennings was far more at home on the Ernest Tubb classic "Waltz Across Texas" and the Harlan Howard's lascivious "Nashville Wimmen."
 Jerry Reed, Johnny Rodriguez, and Randy Scruggs play on the album.

-Reception
+Critical reception

 AllMusic: "...in retrospect it's easy to hear that Waylon was on some unsteady ground around this time.
 Not that this is a bad record, but it does show signs that he was relying a little too much on polish and that his ear for material is slightly off...It's an album that, once again, doesn't quite add up to the sound of its parts, and in retrospect, those parts do seem to point toward his commercial and artistic collapse a few years away, but even with these flaws, Music Man is a pretty entertaining latter-day Waylon album."